BrennanLagasse/Water-Contamination-Prediction/README.md

 - High-resolution soil permeability or porosity maps
 - Land-use and industrial activity layers

-These features would increase the predictive power of both tree models and GNNs by capturing **drivers of arsenic mobility**, not just static chemistry data.
+These features would increase the predictive power of both tree models and GNNs by capturing drivers of arsenic mobility, not just static chemistry data.

 ### **3. Unified Multi-Dataset Graph**
 Instead of merging WQP, MRDS, and gNATSGO into a flat table, a future model could:
-- Represent **each dataset as a different node type**
+- Represent each dataset as a different node type
 - Connect geologic nodes, soil nodes, and water sample nodes in a single heterogeneous graph
-- Train a relational GNN to learn contamination from **interacting environmental processes**, rather than only point-level features
+- Train a relational GNN to learn contamination from interacting environmental processes, rather than only point-level features

-This would allow the model to learn **how soil chemistry, mineral resources, and spatial relationships jointly influence contamination**, offering a more scientifically grounded prediction framework.
+This would allow the model to learn how soil chemistry, mineral resources, and spatial relationships jointly influence contamination, offering a more scientifically grounded prediction framework.